daisvke/philosophers/README.md

 # philosophers

-In this project we propose a solution written in C for the [Dining philosophers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem).
+In this project we propose a solution of the [Dining philosophers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem).

 ### Description